 Originally, people used “fr” to mean “for real.”
-You would find this abbreviation a lot online, especially during chatting and using messenger.
+You would find this abbreviation often online, especially when chatting and using different types of messengers.

 The word evolved with time, and another “fr” was added to emphasize the honesty and sincerity conveyed.